 All Vessel Registrations Are Generic

 The generic drawing is deliberately set up to allow the AI to review a derived production part without need to review code calculations.
 The generic drawings with limits on length and nozzle spacing tables are specifically set up to make this process easy.
-However all designs are generic to a limited extent, even if derived designs were not considered at the time of original registration.
+However, all designs are generic to a limited extent, even if derived designs were not considered at the time of original registration.
 ABSA’s guideline is “an inspector performing his Authorized Inspector duties in the Manufacturer’s shop or looking at a vessel in the field should be able to quickly see that the vessel is covered by the registered design.”
 AI’s are willing to sign off on some designs as being generic even if they do not meet the guidelines presented here.
 Following these guidelines makes the process easier and more certain.

 Adding new nozzle designs, raising design temperatures, lowering MDMT, changing inspection and changing materials beyond the original scope are all grounds for new or revised CRNs.
 If an AI will allow the CRN to be used on a derived design, then the original design is generic.

 These concepts also apply to the registration of fittings.
 The difference is that fitting registrations can be much more flexible.
 The restrictions on the diameter, material, wall thickness, pressure and temperature do not apply to fitting registrations.
 All details must still be covered in the calculations, testing and drawings, but with fewer restrictions.
-The balance of this article only considers generic vessels.

 Generic Vessel Sample